rmupap/rmupap.github.io/_includes/prerequisite-courses-build.md

-All applicants **must complete the required prerequisite coursework in the table below prior to beginning the Physician Assistant Program**.
+All applicants **must complete the required prerequisite coursework in the table below prior to beginning the Rocky Mountain University of Health Professions (RMUoHP) Physician Assistant (PA) Program**.
 Every course need not be completed prior to application.
 However, for applicants to whom it applies, there must be a feasible plan documented for completing any outstanding prerequisites prior to the program start date.

-<p class="message"><strong>PLEASE NOTE:</strong> Under no circumstances will applicants be allowed to begin the Physician Assistant Program if prerequisite coursework is not completed prior to the program start date.</p>
+<p class="message"><strong>PLEASE NOTE:</strong> Under no circumstances will applicants be allowed to begin the PA Program if prerequisite coursework is not completed prior to the program start date.</p>

 ## Prerequisite Performance